‘THE GIRL WHO WAITED’

 This episode is pretty complicated and hard to get your head around though since you need to be alert as to what’s going on.
 My parents found this episode hard to understand when they watched it.

-In this episode, the Doctor, Amy and Rose visit the planet Apalapucia for a holiday.
+In this episode, Matt Smith’s Doctor, Amy and Rose visit the planet Apalapucia for a holiday.
 But the planet is deserted and quarantined as a deadly plague occurs.
 Amy gets separated from the Doctor and Rory.

 The Doctor and Rory try to find a way of getting Amy back to them as she’s separated from them in a different timeframe.
 Rory eventually finds Amy, but it has been thirty-six years since he last saw her.